 Because honestly, you’re going to get started in it, and then you’re probably going to figure out, “Oh I don’t like this.”
 Or, “Oh, that doesn’t cover the things the way I wanted it to,” or, “This is definitely not working for my kid!”

 That’s okay.
-I think probably any homeschooler you talk to would be truthfully saying that they have not stuck with the curriculum they started with.
+I think any homeschooler you talk to will tell you that they have not stuck with the curriculum they started with.

 Change is okay